yz-abdulrehman-khan/Personal-tracker--Covid19/README.txt

 3. Open new terminal I have also implemented a mock server using node.js/express, to make it as realistic as possible.

-   - cd "api-server"
-   - npm i
    - npm start
+   - npm run server

 IMPORTANT NOTE !!!

-   - "api-server" needs run, in order for the app to work properly.
+   - "server" needs run, in order for the app to work properly.

 High Level Repo Architecture